Lazy Beach, west side, Koh Rong Samloem. Booking office: Serendipity Rd, Sihanoukville T: (016) 214 211,

 The 20 well-built wood and thatch bungalows are dotted in two rows along the length of the beach.
 The newer bungalows further from the restaurant have glass windows and larger balconies.
-All bungalows sleep up to four people, who can fight over the two hammocks outside.
+All bungalows sleep up to four people, who can pull straws over the two hammocks outside.

 Lazy Beach excels in, well, encouraging sheer laziness.
 Sitting around on the private beach or on one of the swings is an easy way to while away a few days.
 If you're at a loss for things to do they have a volleyball court, beach gym, badminton court and table tennis, as well as a large collection of board games.
 They can also help set up fishing trips, boat excursions and rent snorkelling gear.
 An easy 20-minute-walk along a jungle footpath takes you to Saracen Bay.

 If you're in need of more comfort on Koh Rong Samloem, then Secret Paradise, Saracen Bay Resort, The One or Moonlight, all on the other side of the island at Saracen Bay, may better serve your needs though they don't offer the same get-away-from-it-all feel.
 Huba Huba and Robinson Bungalows on Sunset Beach do, though their cheaper price point reflects a lower standard overall.
 If Lazy Beach is full you might like to look to Nomads Cambodia on a completely different island, Koh Totang, which ticks many of the same flashpacker boxes as Lazy Beach, if not more, though it isn't sunset facing.

 Lazy Beach's slow boat to/from Sihanoukville costs $10 each way and departs the mainland at 12:00.
 Advanced bookings are strongly recommended in high season given their longstanding reputation.
 They have an office opposite Utopia on the road that leads down to Serendipity Beach in Sihanoukville.

 Last updated on 22nd June, 2016.